riganti/dotvvm-docs/Pages/dotvvm-for-visual-studio/overview.md

 ## Free edition vs subscription

-The **free** version of the extension supports basic features, and can be used for both commecrial and non-commercial projects.
+The **free** version of the extension supports basic features, and can be used for both commercial and non-commercial projects.

 If you want to build large projects in DotVVM, check out the [subscription](https://www.dotvvm.com/products/visual-studio-extensions).
 It has more features that can save a lot of time.